 - Make sure your contact lenses are clean.
 If you wear contact lenses, wash your hands thoroughly before handling your contacts and follow your doctor's advice on disinfecting them.

 - Apply warm compresses.
-If you've had a sty before, using a compress regularly may help prevent it from coming back.
+If you've had a stye before, using a warm compress regularly may help prevent it from coming back.

 - Manage blepharitis.
 If you have blepharitis, follow your doctor's instructions for caring for your eyes.